lionelclement/Elvex/README.md

 **text [HEAD:cause, i:[HEAD:rain], ii:[HEAD:umbrella, i:[HEAD:_you]], language_register:slang]**

 *Il flotterait, tu prendrais un pépin.*
-(If it were raining, you would take a raincoat.)
+(If it were drizzling, you would take a brolly.)

 Continuous present
 ---